alina1412/learning_tarantool/Readme.md

 --sudo docker-compose up (for tarantool in docker with auth)

---sudo docker exec -it mytarantool console (for creating spaces as preparation for connection in console)
+--sudo docker exec -it mytarantool console (for creating spaces as preparation for connection in console, container_name in docker-compose)

 --create virtual environment